rptabo/rptabo.github.io/_posts/2020-09-12-mass-workout.md

 # Revisiting for a "walk" through the Mass
 We are all called to a royal priesthood so I am also incorporating what the priest does in the liturgy during our workout.

-"A Bodily Walk Through the Mass" (as opposed to a Biblical Walk)
+"A Bodily Walk Through the Mass" (as opposed to a Biblical Walk by Tedward)

 # Key
 - Genuflect: lunges